 The RDIF is a loan program designed to create job opportunities in rural Alaska by providing small businesses with capital that may not be available through conventional markets.
-This program provides loans for working capital, equipment, or construction.
-To be eligible for a loan under this program, the business must be Alaskanowned and located in a community with a population of 5,000 or less that is not connected by road or rail to Anchorage or Fairbanks.
-The Department on Community and Economic Development, Division of Investment, administers the RDIF for AIDEA.
+This program provides loans for working capital, equipment, construction, or other commercial purposes.
+To be eligible for a loan under this program, the business must be Alaskan-owned and located in a community with a population of 5,000 or less that is not connected by road or rail to Anchorage or Fairbanks, or with a population of 2,000 or less that is connected by road or rail to Anchorage or Fairbanks.
+The Department on Commerce, Community and Economic Development, Division of Investment, administers the program for AIDEA.